 A: Back pressure is created when a non-drinking water system is connected into the drinking water system and its pressure exceeds that of the drinking (potable) water system.
 The pressure from this outside system could force the drinking water to reverse its normal flow, which would allow a contaminant into the drinking water system.

-There are six basic devises that can be used to prevent backflow:
+A: There are six basic devices that can be used to prevent backflow:

 Which device to be used depends upon the degree of hazard the type of service/property represents to the drinking water system.
 Determination as to what device is required is made by the Water Resources Department.